abhijitpaul0212/credit-card-default/README.md

 3. Data Cleaning: Data cleaning is the process of identifying and correcting or removing inaccuracies, inconsistencies, and handling missing values in a dataset.
 We inspected the dataset for duplicate values.
 The null value and outlier detection and treatment followed.
 For the imputation of the null value we used the Mean, Median, and Mode techniques, and for the outliers, we used the Clipping method to handle the outliers without any loss to the data.
 4. Feature Selection: At this step, we did the encoding of categorical features.
 We used the correlation coefficient, encoding, feature manipulation, and feature selection techniques to select the most relevant features.
 SMOTE is used to address the class imbalance in the target variable.
 5. Feature Scaling: We scaled the features to bring down all of the values to a similar range.
-6. Model Training and Implementation: We pass the features to 8 different classification models.
+6. Model Selection and Implementation: We pass the features to SVM, KNN, Decision Tree, Gradient Boosting, Logistic Regression, AdaBoosting, Naive Bayes & XGBoost classification algorithms.
 We also did hyperparameter tuning using GridSearchCV.
-7. Performance Evaluation: After passing it to various classification models and calculating the metrics, we choose a final model that can make better predictions.
-We evaluated different performance metrics and chose our final model using the f1 score and recall score.
+7. Performance Evaluation: After passing it to various classification models and calculating the metrics viz. accuracy, precision, recall, f1, roc-auc,  we choose a final model that can make best predictions.

 ## Artifacts